de4a-eu/de4a/README.md

 Connector component.
 Check out following instructions and descriptions.

 ## de4a-commons
-Concived as a library that maintains:
+Conceived as a library that maintains:
 - Utils and general purpose methods
 - Common classes

 ## de4a-idk
-IDK entity mock based on [API definition](https://app.swaggerhub.com/apis/danieldecastrop/swagger-idk_de_4_a_information_desk/2.0.1#/).
-Maintains provided information on in-memory DB tables.
+Mocked IDK entity based on [API definition](https://app.swaggerhub.com/apis/danieldecastrop/swagger-idk_de_4_a_information_desk/2.0.1#/).
+It maintains provided information in the in-memory DB tables.
 Mock is able to process requests through the interfaces:
 - /idk/ial/{canonicalEvidenceTypeId}
 - /idk/ial/{canonicalEvidenceTypeId}/{countryCode}
 - /idk/provision

 ### Configuration
 #### H2 In-Memory database
-Inserts sql file to set up information provided by service
+SQL file with the inserts to set up the information provided by the service
 ```sh
 idk/src/main/resources/import.sql
 ```